 How to Use the Historical Interactive Maps

 The 270toWin historical interactive maps allow you to look back at any prior presidential election to create a 'what-if' alternate history.
-You can change which historical candidate wins which states.
-If you want to take it further, you can modify names, parties and colors.
+You can change the outcome using the actual candidates or, if you want to take it further, you can modify names, parties and colors.

 Three Candidate/Color Views